nWuyuz/LangchainChat/README.md

 # LangchainChat
-Random projects with langchain by me tests on GPT-3!
+1. these are some random projects with langchain by me
+2. openai subscription not required, but
-*** you need your own OpenaiAPI to use these ***
+## you need your own OpenaiAPI to use these py files
-歡迎取用
-help yourself
+3. just google "how to get my OpenAI API"
+4. Help yourself!